Q. What is Sterling Silver?

 A. Native artworks usually refer to artworks done by aboriginal people which is quite different from mainstream art.
 In the North American continent, native works (also frequently called Native Indian or Aboriginal works) include American Native Indian artworks - a South Western style associated with silver jewelry, painting and pottery, and Canadian West Cost artist hand carving works in wood, metals or stones.
 This website mainly features Canadian Native Works and American Native Works in silver, gold, copper and other precious materials.

 A. Custom Orders are designed and made specially for you, according to your request.
 These include Canadian Native artist works and some Gemstone designer's line.
 Customers can order their favorite symbols, styles, materials and sizes.
 Simply fill the Custom Design Inquiry form, and we will reply you within 48 hours.
 Most custom jewelry takes 3 to 8 weeks to complete.
 Some pieces can require up to 12 weeks depending on complexity of the piece and availability of the artist.
 There is no extra charge for custom orders.
 However, price is subject to change due to the market price of precious metals and workmanship from different artists.

 Q. What other services for in-store purchase?

 A. Our jeweller has over 25 years of experience working with silver, gold and other precious metals for jewelry repair and custom made jewelry.
 Repair services include ring sizing, soldering, stone setting, and buffing.
 Please bring your pieces to our store for a more accurate estimation.
 We also offer hand engraving on our merchandize, such as a short message on the back or inside of the jewelry.
-Engraving fee is $15 for 15 letters maximum, and free for pieces over $50.
+Engraving fee is $15 for 15 letters maximum.
 Other services we offer are free gift wrapping in all seasons, and lots of smiles and care for our customers!